cicl-iscl/SemEval2025_Task4_Chen_Lai/Presentation_110225.md

 ## Part 1: Task Overview

 Hello everyone!
 Today, I’ll be presenting our work on Machine Unlearning.

-As LLMs become more powerful, they also raise concerns about memorising sensitive or private information.
+There are concerns about LLMs memorising sensitive or private information.
 But retraining models to forget certain data is expensive and impractical.
 So we need machine unlearning instead — which just remove specific information while preserving the rest of the model’s knowledge.

 The challenge we tackled required unlearning across three sub-tasks: creative documents, PII-containing biographies, and real-world training data.

 Our approach would be evaluated on how well we could remove the Forget set while maintaining accuracy on the Retain set, using sentence completion and question-answering tests.
 These are the two evaluation criteria given by the organisers.

 <!-- Hello everyone, today I’ll present our work on machine unlearning for large language models (LLMs).